 49. How do I go about serving on New York Inter-Group's Public Information Committee to speak to non-A.A. groups (schools and senior citizen centers)?

-Fill out a Public Information Volunteer Questionnaire and mail the completed form to the New York Inter-Group office.
-If you do not have access to the form, phone the Inter-Group office and request that a form is mailed to you.
+Download a Public Information Volunteer Questionnaire from the NYIG website, complete the form, and mail to the New York Inter-Group office.
+If you do not have access to the form, phone the Inter-Group office and request that a form be mailed to you.
 Local Public Information Committee chairpersons assign Public Information speaking commitments to schools and senior citizen centers.
 There is a Public Information Committee chairperson in each New York City Borough and in Westchester County.
-Email Committee@NYIntergroup.org for more information.
+Email PublicInformation@NYIntergroup.org for more information.

 50. What are New York Inter-Group's office hours?